More rain, more bodies in flooded Kentucky mountain towns

 “The team and I are looking forward to doing what we can," Calipari said.

-Associated Press reporters Dylan Lovan in Louisville, Mike Pesoli airborne with the National Guard, Gary B. Graves in Lexington and Julie Walker in New York City contributed to this report.
+Associated Press reporters Dylan Lovan in Louisville, Gary B. Graves in Lexington, Mike Pesoli airborne with the National Guard, Leah Willingham in Charleston, West Virginia, and Julie Walker in New York City contributed to this report.

 Credit: Timothy D. Easley